Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Neyman-Pearson Detectors under repeated observations

 \section{Neyman-Pearson Detectors under repeated observations}

-In this section we discuss the performance of detectors with various rational capacities under repeated observations.
-We assume that the user's type stays the same throughout the game.
-At the beginning of every stage, the user sends out identically distributed messages obeying the distribution $f_0,f_1$ based on its true type as mentioned in \eqref{def:hypos}.
-The attacker manipulates the message based on his observation of the user's type and his mixed strategies in previous stages.
-At the end of the stage the detectors make a decision based on the user's true type.
-Our goal is to study the asymptotic performance of both proactive detectors and passive detectors when they are given sequential distorted messages.
+In this section, we discuss the performance of proactive detectors under repeated observations.
+We assume that the user's type stays the same throughout the game, i.e., we adopt an \textit{open-loop} information structure \cite{bacsar1998dynamic_game}.

+A prior belief $p(H_0),p(H_1)$ is assigned to the attacker and the detector as common knowledge, respectively.
+At the beginning of each stage, the user sends identically distributed messages following the distributions $f_0$ or $f_1$ depending on their true type, as described in \eqref{def:hypos}.
+The attacker manipulates the message based on his observation of the user's type and his mixed strategies from previous stages.
+After the detector receives the distorted messages, she infers the user's true type at the end of the stage.